 - Fixed property that can be used for transportation or communication.
 This property includes bridges, piers, pipelines, transmission lines, and radio towers.

 Inland Marine Insurance is offered on either an all risks basis or a named perils basis.
 All risks policies cover any cause of loss other than those that are specifically excluded by the policy.
 Named perils policies only cover those risks specifically named in the policy.

 - Damage from vehicles or airplanes (excluding those owned by the business)

-- Water damage, sprinkler leakage, or burst pipes (except water damage from floods)
+- Water damage, sprinkler leakage, or burst pipes (but water damage from flood is excluded)

 - Windstorm or hail